kungfuflex/protorune/README.md

 ***UPDATE (07/23/2024):*** The genesis protorune has been mined and can be referenced at [https://mempool.space/tx/eb2fa5fad4a7f054c6c039ff934c7a6a8d18313ddb9b8c9ed1e0bc01d3dc9572](https://mempool.space/tx/eb2fa5fad4a7f054c6c039ff934c7a6a8d18313ddb9b8c9ed1e0bc01d3dc9572)

-#### Genesis-event Caveats

-Protoburns prior to the genesis event defined above cannot explicitly be disallowed, due to the federated nature of metaprotocol/subprotocol hierarchies.
-However, indexers allowing protoburns before the genesis event may cause future interoperability challenges for their subprotocol.
-Beware!

-Protoburns, of course, are encouraged on Bitcoin test networks, as we continue research and experimentation.

 #### NOTE: protorune does not have a token

 The genesis protorune is strictly a reference implementation and not a financial instrument, nor is it meant for sale.
 The subprotocol can be included in a protocol for out-of-the-box governance utility on a subprotocol for a project token.
 The genesis subprotocol naturally is simply intended as an open forum for the protorune standard.